 Guadalupe Correa Cabrera

-Professor in the Schar School of Policy and Government at George Mason University.
-Areas of expertise: Mexico-US relations, organized crime, immigration, border security, social movements and human trafficking.
+Professor, George Mason University Professor of Policy and Government at George Mason University.
+Areas of expertise: international security, migration studies, Mexico-US relations and border studies.
 Past President of the Association for Borderlands Studies (ABS).
 Co-editor of the International Studies Perspectives journal (OUP).

 Professor Correa-Cabrera is author of Los Zetas Inc.: Criminal Corporations, Energy, and Civil War in Mexico (University of Texas Press, 2017; Spanish version: Planeta, 2018).
 She is co-editor (with Victor Konrad) of the volume titled North American Borders in Comparative Perspective (University of Arizona Press, 2020).
-Her two most recent books (co-authored with Dr. Tony Payan) are entitled Las Cinco Vidas de Genaro García Luna (The Five Lives of Genaro García Luna; El Colegio de México, 2021) and La Guerra Improvisada: Los Años de Calderón y sus Consecuencias (The Improvised War: Calderón’s Years and Consequences; Océano, 2021).
+Her two most recent books in Spanish (co-authored with Dr. Tony Payan) are Las Cinco Vidas de Genaro García Luna (The Five Lives of Genaro García Luna; El Colegio de México, 2021) and La Guerra Improvisada: Los Años de Calderón y sus Consecuencias (The Improvised War: Calderón’s Years and Consequences; Océano, 2021).
 Her newest book (coming out this Winter) is entitled Frontera: A Journey across the U.S.-Mexico Border (Texas Christian University Press, 2023; co-authored with Sergio Chapa)